Saturday, 31 December 2011

 The cool thing I like about the bass is that it comes in a jazz body with Precision pickups so it looks quite good.
 The pickguard also looks quite good on the body.

 Sound: Its is a pretty decent bass.
 The tone is great (more on that later), it has enough treble to cut through and still enough bass to support a band.
 The pickups are powerful and have a huge punch.
 One of the things I like about it is that the bass has a nice light sound on the high strings(meaning that it doesn't make people cringe when playing high notes)and a hefty low sound on the low strings.
 Its comfortable to play and very satisfactory to play with in a band because of its punch.
+The cool thing I like about the bass is that it comes in a jazz body with Precision pickups so it looks quite good.
+The pickguard also looks quite good on the body.

 The Mark Hoppus Jazz Bass is very genre specific.
 Its pretty much a punk rock bass, good for punk rock(duh)/pop punk, rock and metal, but don't expect anything towards the blues and jazz side, its pickups just don't deliver the right sound for that.
 Also this bass is terrible for slapping but i don't like to use the slap method anyway.